 As a general guidance for Dutch public limited companies, in accordance with art.
 166, Title 4, Book 2 Dutch Civil Code, certain major companies must aim for a balanced distribution between men and women with respect to their positions on the Management Board.
-During 2022, the Company's Board included a woman, D.M.A Spreeuwers, who was appointed in February 2022 after the resignation of M.F.C.van der Werff, and, indirectly, two more women who are members of the Board of EDP SA and a Managing Director of the Company.
-The Company appoints directors based on quality over gender and will continue to ensure the diversity in the Board of Management through their experience, expertise, background and qualifications in order to comply with their responsibilities and properly execute their duties keeping in mind, nevertheless, the quidance of the Dutch Civil Code in future appointments of Managing Directors.
+During the first half of 2023, the Company's Board included a woman, D.M.A Spreeuwers, who was appointed in February 2022 after the resignation of M.F.C.van der Werff, and currently includes, indirectly, two women who are members of the Board of EDP SA and a Managing Director of the Company.
+On the 5th of September 2023, Luis Leite was appointed as Managing Director after the resignation of Mrs Djonie Spreeuwers.

+The Company appoints directors based on quality over gender and will continue to ensure the diversity in the Board of Management through their experience, expertise, background and qualifications in order to comply with their responsibilities and properly execute their duties keeping in mind, nevertheless, the guidance of the Dutch Civil Code in future appointments of Managing Directors.

-Expectations for 2023
+Expectations for 2024

-Given the cash flow generated by the Group as well as the available liquidity, the Company's refinancing needs are covered beyond 2023.
-The Company expects to continue its normal course of business in 2023, raising funding in the international loan and capital markets so as to refinance debt that matures as well as to provide the necessary funding to EDP Group companies.
+Given the cash flow generated by the Group as well as the available liquidity, the Company's refinancing needs are covered beyond 2025.
+The Company expects to continue its normal course of business in 2024, raising funding in the international loan and capital markets so as to refinance debt that matures as well as to provide the necessary funding to EDP Group companies.
 It is expected that the Company will keep operating as an intragroup financing vehicle, with a balanced portfolio in terms of average maturity and currency mix.
-Recurrent financial results for the upcoming year will remain stable with a preliminary forecast for Net Profit back to positive territory.
+Recurrent financial results for the upcoming year will remain stable with a preliminary forecast for Net Profit in positive territory.